MilanLund/kentico-cloud-delivery-js-sdk/README.md

 })
 ```

-Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Returns object where content items are property values and categories are property names oreder by their position in given arrays.
+Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** where content items are property values and categories are property names ordered by their position in given arrays.

 ### getValues

 Returns values from content items.
 Covers content types: Text, Rich text, Number, Multiple choice, Date & time, Asset, Modular content, URL slug, Taxonomy and supports localization.
 For Rich text elements the method covers: Modular content, images and links with value added as "Web URL".
 For links added as "Content item" the method returns a &lt;a> tag with empty "href" attribute as it is not possible to identify full url from the Kentico Cloud response.
 Data of a Modular content which is part of a Rich text element is returned as a &lt;script> tag with data in the JSON format inside.
-The &lt;script> tag is inserted after the &lt;object> tag which represents position of the Modular content in the default Kentico CLoud response.
+The &lt;script> tag is inserted after the &lt;object> tag which represents position of the Modular content in the default Kentico Cloud response.

 **Parameters**